 Allow at least 90 minutes to wander each exhibition (21 separate themes in all) then go back and visit the areas that truly made an impression on you.
 Ask questions, ponder timelines, and celebrate this wondrous place known as Alaska.

 If you go:

 Location: 395 Whittier Street, Juneau, AK 99801.
 (907) 465-2901.
 Very accessible from most downtown Juneau hotels and the cruise ship docks.
 The new facility doubles previous square footage, and has a leture hall and classroom space as well.

 Cost: Now through April 30 – $5/adults, $4/seniors 65+, FREE children 18 and under, FREE active duty military (with ID).

 May 1-September 15 – $12/adults, $11/seniors, FREE children 18 and under, FREE active duty military.

 An annual pass is availble for $25/adults to visit both Juneau and Sheldon Jackson museums.

 Who will enjoy the museum?
 Anyone from school-age on up.
 Smaller children may become restless eventually, but that is an excellent time to take them to the kid zone or giant merchant ship and let them play.
 The Alaska State Museum is fully accessible, and this includes the ship.

 What else is there?
-A gift shop and book store are in the process of being finished and should open June 1 (psst: my newest book will be there!), and a small cafe is on-site for munchies and coffee.
+A gift shop and book store are in the process of being finished and should open June 1 (psst: my newest book is there!), and a small cafe is on-site for munchies and coffee.
 Outside, the museum grounds are a lovely place to run around if you’re a pint-sized visitor.
-Well, grownups can run around too.